IonaBoulton/AI4EOweek4/README.md

 This section classifies radar echoes into leads (open water) and sea ice, then evaluates the classification by comparing it with the ESA official dataset.
 The analysis also computes the average waveform shape and standard deviation for each class to characterize their physical differences.

-#### Classification code
+### Classification code
-1. Load Echo Data
+#### 1. Load Echo Data
 The first step is loading the SAR echo data from the provided file path.
-The data is stored in a NetCDF file
+The data is stored in a NetCDF file.
 ```sh
 path = '/content/drive/MyDrive/Week 4/'
 SAR_file = 'S3A_SR_2_LAN_SI_20190307T005808_20190307T012503_20230527T225016_1614_042_131______LN3_R_NT_005.SEN3'
 SAR_data = Dataset(path + SAR_file + '/enhanced_measurement.nc')
 ```

-2. Model Setup and Fitting
+#### 2. Model Setup and Fitting
 We first classify the echoes into two categories (leads and sea ice - n_component=2) using a Gaussian Mixture Model (GMM).
-The workflow is as follows:
 ```sh
 gmm = GaussianMixture(n_components=2, random_state=0)
 gmm.fit(data_cleaned)
 ```
- 3. Cluster Prediction
+####  3. Cluster Prediction
-Each echo was assigned to a cluster (0 or 1) based on the GMM’s learned distributions.
+Each echo is then assigned to a cluster (0 or 1) based on the GMM’s learned distributions.
 ```sh
 clusters_gmm = gmm.predict(data_cleaned)
 ```
-4. Cluster Summary
+#### 4. Cluster Summary
-The number of echoes in each cluster was counted to summarize the classification results.
+The number of echoes in each cluster is counted to summarise the classification results.
 ```sh
 unique, counts = np.unique(clusters_gmm, return_counts=True)
 class_counts = dict(zip(unique, counts))
 print("Cluster counts:", class_counts)
 ```
-Example output: {0: 8880, 1: 3315}
+Example output: '{0: 8880, 1: 3315}'
 Note: Cluster 0 contains 8,880 echoes and cluster 1 contains 3,315 echoes.
 These clusters represent the two categories of echoes, which will be interpreted as leads or sea ice in further analysis.

 ### Raw Waveform Plots